Cycling74/rnbo.example.juce/README.md

 ### Building Plugins on M1 Macs
 When building for M1 Macs, you will want to enable universal builds, so that your target can be used on both Intel and M1 macs. `CMakeLists.txt` has a line you can uncomment to enable universal builds.

+### MIDI CC and VST3
+VST3 introduced some changes to the way plugins handle MIDI data.
+One way to make newer VST3 plugins behave more like VST2 is to create Parameters for each MIDI CC value on each MIDI channel.
+You can dip your toes into the [full discussion](https://forums.steinberg.net/t/vst3-and-midi-cc-pitfall/201879/11) if you want, but we disable this behavior by default.
+If you really want it, you can enable it by commenting out the apporpriate line in `CMakeLists.txt`.

 ## Customizing the Project

 This project is based on the [JUCE Framework](http://www.juce.com/).
 Please refer to tutorials from JUCE on building UIs, for instance.